 During each week-long session, experienced facilitators will lead a series of playful and collaborative workshops that introduce campers to a mix of high and low tech tools and materials.
-Each week will combine introductory computation or coding workshops with tinkering with everyday materials.

 Over the course of each week long program, tinkerers will develop their own ideas through prototyping and iterating on personally meaningful projects and on the last day we'll finish a little bit early so that we can share our creations with family and friends.

-Each week is a mixed-age format for 8 to 11 years.
+Each week is a mixed-age format for 8 to 12 years.